 #2 of 7 Healthy Daily Habits: Drink Warm Water

-One of the best things I did for my health was finding warm water enjoyable to drink.
+One of the best things I did for my health was find warm water enjoyable to drink.

-It replaced my silly amount of coffee intake up to 6 cups a day.
-My caffeine addiction is now under control with max 3 cups a day.
+It replaced my silly amount of coffee intake—up to 6 cups a day.
+My caffeine addiction is now under control at 3 cups a day.

-If you don’t like water as I used to, try warm water.
+If you don’t like water as much as I used to, try warm water.

 Lime or lemon didn’t do the trick for me, but try either of them.

-You’ll almost always see a dark urine colour in the morning.
+You’ll almost always see dark urine in the morning.

 Our body works hard throughout the night, which results in dehydration in the morning.